-Owner Name of Investor Name of Subsidiaries Activities December 31, 2021 December 31, 2020 Note Polytronics Technology Corporation Polytronics (B.V.I.)
-Corporation Investments and general business operations 100 100 Polytronics Technology Corporation TCLAD Technology Corporation Manufacturing of the thermal conductive board 56.27 100 Note 1 TCLAD Technology Corporation TCLAD Inc. Manufacturing of the thermal conductive board 100 - Note 2 TCLAD Technology Corporation TCLAD Europe GmbH Manufacturing of the thermal conductive board 85 - Note 3 Polytronics (B.V.I.)
-Corporation Kunshan Polystar Electronics Co., Ltd. Production and sale of varistor and potentiometer 100 100 Kunshan Polystar Electronics Co., Ltd. Polystar Senchip Microelectronics Inc. Production and sale of resistors, discrete semiconductor devices and other resistive elements - 100 Note 4 Kunshan Polystar Electronics Co., Ltd. PolyStellar Electronics Co., Ltd. Production and sale of resistors, discrete semiconductor devices and other resistive elements 100 100
+Ownership (%) Name of Investor Name of Subsidiaries Main Business Activities December 31, , 2022 December 31, 2021 Note Polytronics Technology Corporation Polytronics (B.V.I.)
+Corporation Investments and general business operations 100 100 Polytronics Technology Corporation TCLAD Technology Corporation Manufacturing of the thermal conductive board 56.27 56.27 Note 1 Polytronics Technology Corporation PolyTCB Electronics Corporation Manufacturing and sales of electronic components 100 - Note 3 TCLAD Technology Corporation TCLAD Inc. Manufacturing of the thermal conductive board 100 100 TCLAD Technology Corporation TCLAD Europe GmbH Manufacturing of the thermal conductive board 85 85 Note 2 Polytronics (B.V.I.)
+Corporation Kunshan Polystar Electronics Co., Ltd. Production and sale of varistor and potentiometer 100 100 Kunshan Polystar Electronics Co., Ltd. PolyStellar Electronics Co., Ltd. Production and sale of resistors, discrete semiconductor devices and other resistive elements 100 100

-- Note 1: It was established by the Company on May 4, 2020.
+Note 1: It was established by the Company on May 4, 2020.
 Additionally, on March 1, 2021, the Company participated in the cash capital increase of TCLAD Technology Corporation.
-After completing the capital increase, the Company's shareholding interests of TCLAD Technology Corporation decreased from 100% to 56.27% because the Company did not acquire new shares proportionately to its shareholding interests. - Note 2: It was established on May 29, 2020. - Note 3: It was established on April 30, 2021. - Note 4: On December 25, 2020, the Board of Directors of Polytronics Technology Corp. resolved to liquidate and dissolve Polystar Senchip Microelectronics, Inc. and the liquidation and de-registration was completed on June 15, 2021.
+After completing the capital increase, the Company's shareholding interests of TCLAD Technology Corporation decreased from 100% to 56.27% because the Company did not acquire new shares proportionately to its shareholding interests.

+Note 2: It was established on April 30, 2021.

+Note 3: Established and registered by the Company on November 23, 2022.